rynehx/Bravaudio/README.md

 ###Collections

-Bravaudio features a collection page to display all the user's activities.
-The page includes all the user's tracks, playlist and likes.
+Bravaudio features a collection page to display all of the user's activities.
+The page includes all the user's tracks, playlists and liked items.

 ![collection]
 [collection]: https://s3-us-west-1.amazonaws.com/bravaudio/readme/bravaudio+-+collection.png